Paramatrix Technologies Announces Acquisition of Metasys Software - www.lokmattimes.com

 Paramatrix Technologies Announces Acquisition of Metasys Software

-PNN Navi Mumbai (Maharashtra) [India], December 4: Paramatrix Technologies Limited (Paramatrix) (NSE: PARAMATRIX), a trusted provider of enterprise software ...
+Navi Mumbai (Maharashtra) [India], December 4: Paramatrix Technologies Limited (Paramatrix) (NSE: PARAMATRIX), a trusted provider of enterprise software products and ...

 Navi Mumbai (Maharashtra) [India], December 4: Paramatrix Technologies Limited (Paramatrix) (NSE: PARAMATRIX), a trusted provider of enterprise software products and digital IT services, today announced that its Board of Directors has approved the execution of a Share Purchase Agreement (SPA) to acquire 100% equity stake in Metasys Software Private Limited, a Mumbai-based software development and IT services company.
 The acquisition aligns with Paramatrix's long-term growth strategy to strengthen its technology portfolio and expand its global delivery capabilities.